Adrianjewell91/essays/README.md

 # essays
+Initial thoughts on "The Wealth of Nations"

-Banks vs Credit Card Processors
+The difference between Banks and Credit Card Processors

 There is a bug in the financial industry, and it exists because banks are different from credit card companies.
 Both however, are necessary.
 For example, it is the bank’s responsibility to block a charge, but it is the credit card company’s responsibility to block the merchant (those are two different things).
 Because of this, it is possible for a merchant to still mischarge a customer after the the bank blocks the charge.
 This is because all that the merchant has to do to successful re-charge the customer is change the purchase description.
 Naturally, this was a surprise to hear because this division of concepts made no sense.
 However, it becamse clear in time, but not with out a second phone call, and that is less preferable to only needing one.